shopsys/shopsys/docs/administration/crud-controller/reference/crud-controller.md

 - `$config->setMenuSection('products')` will create Crud controller item under `Products` section
 - `$config->setMenuSection('customers', 'promo_codes')` will create Crud controller under `Customers -> Promo Codes` section

-#### `hideInMenu()`
+#### `visibleInMenu(bool $visible)`

-It's used if you want to create Crud Controller, but you don't want to be visible in the side menu.
-This is useful for creating controllers that are not directly accessible by the user or should be accessed from another controller.
+Specify if the Crud Controller should be visible or not in the administration menu.
+This can be useful if you want to create a controller that is not directly accessible by the user or should be accessed from another controller.

-#### `setActions(array $actions)`
+#### `enableAction(ActionType|array $actions)` and `disableAction(ActionType|array $actions)`

-This method defines actions that will be created for the given entity.
+Those methods are used to enable or disable actions for the given entity.

-For example, if you call `$config->setActions([PageType::LIST, PageType::EDIT])` the Crud Controller will create routes, buttons, etc. only for list and edit actions.
+If you want for example to disable the `delete` action you can simply call `$config->disableAction(ActionType::DELETE)`.

 #### `disable(bool $disabled)`